Thoughtful Print Design that Communicates and Connects

 The Engineering flyer carried quite a bit of information.
 It highlighted bridge testing, renewable energy kits, Python coding, Arduino projects, and PLTW connections in a structured way.
 I built a grid that supported multiple columns and callouts, then organized everything so educators could scan each section without feeling overwhelmed.
 Section headers, spacing, and grouped product lists made it easier to compare offerings across grade levels and topics.
 The action photography focused on tools in use and kept the tone practical rather than abstract.

 The Software flyer worked differently.
 It relied only on text and icons and was printed in-house.
 Because the copy outlined four apps and a bundle offer, I kept the layout simple, centered on clean typography, consistent iconography, and equal weight across each quadrant.
 This approach helped the flyer serve as a quick reference for educators who wanted to understand compatibility, licensing options, and the differences between each app.
 The visual neutrality matched the straightforward subject matter.
+It was further supported by a similarly laid out software page on the Vernier website, viewable here: www.vernier.com/software

 The GLOBE flyer emphasized field data collection, so I built the layout around a large action photo of students using Vernier probeware outdoors.
 The content focused on easy, waste free measurements and durable tools like Go Direct sensors and LabQuest.
 A strong visual anchor supported the copy’s promise of reliable fieldwork.
 I used clear columns to present featured products and kept callouts minimal so educators could focus on what GLOBE investigations require.